gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 waving its mismatched arms to protect itself.

-One of the service bots hesitated just long enough to let the other charge through the door.
+One of the service bots hesitated just long enough to let the other roll through the door.
 For a moment Maddy was sure they would be caught, but the bot halted a few meters away.
 A hatch opened in its side.